K.J. Osborn Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Matchup vs. Chicago

-- Osborn is averaging seven receiving yards per game in three career matchups against the Bears, 43.5 fewer than his receiving yards prop bet over/under for Sunday's game (50.5).
+- In his three matchups against the Bears, Osborn's seven receiving yards average is 41.5 less than his over/under for Sunday's game (48.5).

 - Osborn, in three matchups, did not have a touchdown catch.

-- The 210.8 yards per game the Bears are conceding through the air makes them the NFL's fourth-ranked pass defense.
+- The 210.8 passing yards the Bears give up per game makes them the NFL's fourth-ranked pass defense this season.

-- The Bears have allowed 28 touchdowns through the air (1.8 per game).
-They are 24th in the NFL in that category.
+- The Bears' defense is 24th in the league, allowing 1.8 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Packers, Osborn was targeted five times, totaling 50 yards on three receptions (averaging 16.7 yards per catch) while scoring one touchdown.
+- In last week's outing against the Packers, Osborn was targeted five times, picking up 50 yards on three receptions (averaging 16.7 yards per grab) while scoring one touchdown.

-- In his last three games, Osborn has caught 11 passes for 139 yards and two touchdowns.
-He was targeted 15 times, and averaged 46.3 yards per game.
+- Osborn's stat line in his last three games includes 11 grabs for 139 yards and two touchdowns.
+He averaged 46.3 yards per game, and was targeted 15 times.

 Osborn's Minnesota Teammates